 Our recommended airport for this tour is Funchal airport.

-- Arrival: From Funchal airport you can take a bus, taking you to Porto da Cruz (30 minute ride) or you can take a short taxi ride costing around EUR 30 per journey.
+- Arrival: From Funchal airport you can take a bus, taking you to Porto da Cruz (30min) or you can take a short taxi ride costing around EUR 30 per journey.

 - 7 overnight stays with breakfast included (5 nights in 3/4-star hotels, 2 nights in a 2-star hotel)